lukasmartinelli/pgclimb/README.md

 # Query all salaries as separate JSON objects
 pgclimb -c "SELECT * FROM employee_salaries" jsonlines

-# With the query from above but this time stored as json lines
 # In this example we interface with jq to pluck the first employee of each position
 pgclimb -f employees_by_position.sql json | jq '.employees[0].full_name'
 ```